 @null, in addition to other values allowed in the grammar for values of keys expanding to absolute IRIs.
 Processors MUST preserve this value when expanding.
 All other key/value pairs of a default object MUST be ignored.

-@typemay also be an empty JSON object, or an array containing only an empty JSON object.
+@typemay also be an empty dictionary, or an array containing only an empty dictionary.
 Processors MUST preserve this value when expanding.

 The framing algorithm takes an JSON-LD input (expanded input), which MUST be a JSON-LD document in expanded form, an input frame (expanded frame), which MUST be a JSON-LD frame in expanded form, a context (context), and a number of options and produces JSON-LD output.

 If an error is detected in the expanded frame, a invalid frame error has been detected and processing is aborted.
 Need more specifics as to what constitutes a valid frame.